vahidAK/PatMat/README.md

 ```
 conda activate strandseq
 ```
-THen, with the Strand-seq BAM files and a nanopore-derived VCF file of non-phased SNVs, something like the following can be run to perform Strand-seq phasing (with a Linux OS):
+Then, with the Strand-seq BAM files and a nanopore-derived VCF file of non-phased SNVs, something like the following can be run to perform Strand-seq phasing (with a Linux OS):

 ```